(Featured Image: Late fall view looking across the valley from Auxier Ridge to Double Arch)

-My wife and I have been exploring Kentucky’s Red River Gorge for several years now; and, while we have traveled great distances to some pretty spectacular places, two factors put Red River Gorge at the top of our list of favorite hiking destinations.
+My wife and I have been hiking and backpacking in Kentucky’s Red River Gorge for over ten years; and, while we have traveled great distances to some pretty spectacular places, two factors put Red River Gorge at the top of our list of favorite hiking destinations.
 First, and foremost, is the sheer beauty of the gorge.
-No matter what time of year we have hiked there, even in winter, the scenery is amazing.
+No matter what time of year we have visited, even in winter, the scenery is amazing.
 And, with the variety of landscapes, from towering cliffs and ridges offering panoramic views, to forested valleys with tumbling streams, water falls, and rock shelters, to the numerous, incredible arches, there are no limits to the natural wonders to be explored in this magnificent place.
 The second factor making it top our list, is the proximity to home.
 It is an easy two to two-and-a-half hour drive from Cincinnati, making it possible to travel down and back in the same day and still have time for a five to ten mile hike, with a break for lunch at some scenic spot along the trail.

-There are actually three officially designated areas in the vicinity of Red River Gorge: the Red River Gorge Geological Area and Clifty Wilderness, both part of the much larger Daniel Boone National Forest; and also the Natural Bridge State Resort Park, which is part of the Kentucky State Parks system.
-Rules and regulations do vary from one area to another, so it is worth knowing where you are planning your hike.
+There are actually three officially designated areas in the vicinity of Red River Gorge: the Red River Gorge Geological Area and Clifty Wilderness, both part of the Cumberland Ranger District in the much larger Daniel Boone National Forest; and also the Natural Bridge State Resort Park, which is part of the Kentucky State Parks system.
+Rules and regulations do vary from one area to another, so it is worth knowing where you are planning your adventure.
 For example, dogs are not allowed on the trails in Natural Bridge State Resort Park, because it is also part of a designated Kentucky State Nature Preserve, while they are permitted in Red River Gorge.

-This is just an overview of what the Red River Gorge area has to offer.
-I have included a variety of hikes from the very easy to the more difficult.
+This is an overview of what the Red River Gorge area has to offer.
+I have included a variety of hikes from very easy to more difficult.
 If you are an experienced hiker I suspect even the most adventurous hikes listed here would only be a moderate challenge.
 On the other hand, if you are new to hiking I suggest starting with the easy or moderate hikes before you try to tackle the Auxier Ridge, Auxier Branch, Double Arch loop, or the Gray’s Arch, Rough Trail, Pinch ‘Em Tight loop.
-These more difficult hikes have steep hills to climb and descend with trails that are rocky, rough, and slippery in places.
-Know your limits and be prepared!
+These more difficult hikes involve greater distances with a few navigational challenges, and have steep hills to climb and descend with trails that are rocky, rough, and slippery in places.
+Know your abilities and limits, and be prepared!

-In general, the official trails are very well marked, though there are places where heavily traveled, unofficial side trails could lead you off course.
-If you plan to do anything beyond the moderate hikes I have listed here, I recommend getting a good set of topographic maps and/or a guide book (see the Resources section).
-One other benefit of Red River Gorge, I will mention, is that there are many interconnected trails; and, having a good set of maps will allow you to combine them into shorter or longer hikes tailored to your abilities and motivation.
+Keep in mind that many of the official trails interconnect, and with a good set of maps and a bit of planning you can combine these trails into shorter or longer loops tailored to your abilities and motivation.
 Of course you always have the option of doing short out-and-back hikes to the scenic attractions if you just want the photo ops.
-To me, though, you really need to go deeper to experience the full grandeur and magnificence of Red River Gorge.
+To me, though, you really need to go deeper to experience the full grandeur and magnificence of Red River Gorge!

 DANGER!
 High Cliffs: There are many high cliffs with no guard rails throughout the gorge so use caution, especially when hiking with children, as you sometimes cannot see the cliff edges until you are right on top of them.

 Potable Water: There are no sources of potable water at the trailheads or anywhere along the trails.
 If you do any of the adventurous hikes listed here I recommend bringing at least 2 liters of water per person.
-Even if you are prepared to treat your own water, be aware that some of the streams are seasonal and may not be flowing in the drier times of the year.
+Even if you are prepared to treat your own water, be aware that it may be difficult to access natural water sources if your route keeps you high on the ridges; and also, some of the streams are seasonal and may not be flowing in the drier times of the year.

 Recreation Fee Passes: A pass is NOT required if you are only day hiking in Red River Gorge; however, If you plan to do any overnight, backcountry camping be aware that a recreation fee permit is required between the hours of 10 PM and 6 AM.
-As of 2014 the passes cost $3 per day, $5 for 3 days, or $30 for an annual pass and can be purchased at the Gladie Learning Center and a number of stores in the area.
+The cost of a pass increased on January 1, 2022 to $5 per day, $7 for 3 days, or $50 for an annual pass, which is the first increase in all the years we have been backing in the gorge.
+The passes can be purchased at the Gladie Learning Center and many stores in the area.
 Fill out the pass with the starting date of your backcountry trip and hang it on the rear view mirror of your vehicle.
 Don’t try to game the system by leaving the date blank, though, as the rangers do check the parking lots at night, and they will issue citations.
 I once spoke to a pair backpackers who, in making a hasty departure from the trailhead, forgot to fill in the date and were fined $75 for their oversight.